MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/sql-always-on.md

 ## Next steps

-- Review [Create and deploy server images of Service Manager](deploy-sm-images.md) to create a system image that contains software needed for use as a template so that you can apply it to new servers.
+- To create a system image that contains software needed for use as a template so that you can apply it to new servers, review [Create and deploy server images of Service Manager](deploy-sm-images.md).